 Is it better to take B complex or individual B vitamins?

 According to B-complex statistics, it’s always better to take B-complex vitamins.
-This is to ensure that the body has all the necessary B vitamins in the right proportion to avoid a deficiency of one or more of the B vitamins.
+This ensures that the body has all the necessary B vitamins in the right proportion to avoid a deficiency of one or more of the B vitamins.

 Does B complex help with mood?